 In the initial days of class, I had trouble understanding the concepts and sometimes felt like quitting after looking at the expertise of the students from commerce background who contributed the majority of the batch.

-After this experience, I want to say that if you have failed and you are sure that you have written the exam very well then there it’s always good to try your luck in re-verification :-).
+Extra Tip: If you have failed and you are sure that you have written the exam very well then there it’s always good to try your luck in re-verification.

 - Business acumen